 We organize opportunities to engage in conversation with youth about current drug trends.
 Presenters have included the Drug Enforcement Administration, school counselors, forensic scientists, parents of overdose victims, DFI staff, and more.
 We conduct presentations in classroom, assembly-style, and other settings.

 Annually, DFI partners with a local high school students, law enforcement, counselors, and other community professionals to conduct interactive education demonstrating the risks associated with underage drinking, drug use and providing alcohol to minors.
 Check back here in spring 2020 to register.

 DrugFree Idaho can assist you in implementing a comprehensive, cost-effective, drug-free workplace program.

 Click here for more information or call us to get started: 208-543-7575

 DFI partners with schools and law enforcement to collect data surrounding drug use trends, disseminating the results to the DFI Coalition and local stakeholders.
 We are currently in the process of collecting 2020 data.

 Community members are invited to properly dispose of their unused, unwanted, or expired medications.
-Check back for the date of the next Take Back Day at the Ada County Sheriff's Office and Garden City Fred Meyer located on Chinden.
+The next take back day is Saturday April 25th from 10am - 2pm at the Ada County Sheriff's Office and Garden City Fred Meyer located on Chinden.
 Check back in the spring to get the exact date!